mohini-sri90/docs/docs/Accounttakeover.md

 ## Geo Data Enricher

 GeoData Enrichment operator refers to the **maxmind** database that fetch geo information when you provide the IP address of the transaction location.
 To run the GeoData Enrichment operator, you must copy the maxmind city database (GeoLite2 City) to HDFS.
-You can remove this enrichment as well as update properties (e.g. maxmind db path) by configuring enrichment properties. &lt;Please mention again as per previous para how to write and set enrichments.json&gt;
+You can remove this enrichment as well as update properties (e.g. maxmind db path) by configuring enrichment properties.
+By default, the configuration for enrichment is stored in **enrichments.json** that is bundled in the application package.
+You can also write your own configuration in a file and store that file on HDFS.

 **Note:** Extract **GeoLite2-City.mmdb** file to HDFS.
 Do not copy the ZIP file directly.